-Companies can represent compliance by marketing their commitment to compliance for all who visit the site.
+Companies can publicly represent compliance to those who visit their site.
 This can be done through the addition of:

 - Accessibility Statement

-Partnering with AudioEye is a great way to show this commitment, to both customers and auditors.
-Our certification statement, which includes phrases like: “The AudioEye Certification seal represents a commitment to accessibility and inclusion.
+Partnering with AudioEye is a great way to show this commitment to both customers and auditors.
+Our Certification Statement includes phrases such as: “The AudioEye Certification seal represents a commitment to accessibility and inclusion.
 The certification process involves automatic and manual testing with the goal of meeting WCAG 2.0 Level AA Standards.
-By focusing on web accessibility best practices, this website has been optimized for use with 3rd party assistive technology”.
+By focusing on web accessibility best practices, this website has been optimized for use with third-party assistive technology”.

-When companies choose to make compliance apart of their bank, they want to highlight this pledge.
+When companies choose to become compliant, they choose to highlight this pledge.

 Compliance is also represented through usability – having a site that is accessible and usable means considering the use case of individuals with varying abilities.